datasigntest/yirunwang/content/project/project-4/index.md

 image:
   caption: image courtesy of Unsplash @ashkfor121
   focal_point: Smart
-summary: Status of the coronavirus disease as of 21/3/2020
+summary: Status of the coronavirus disease in March (early stage of the outbreak)
 tags:
 - Pandemic
 - Visualisation